 It was a long time coming for a program which dominated the decade.
 From 2000-2009, the Seminoles won 500 games, two ACC Tournament titles, authored a rare 60-win season (2002), turned out National Players of the Year (Shane Robinson, Tony Thomas, Jr. and Buster Posey) and four first-round draft picks.
 No one suspected that the 2000 team – Martin’s 19th to reach the 50-win landmark in 22 seasons – would be the last to find its way to Rosenblatt Stadium.
 After all, the Seminoles had become regular June visitors and seemed poised to break through for its first CWS title after consecutive strong showings in 1999 (second) and 2000 (tied for third).

 Beyond the 527 wins in the 10-year stretch, there were plenty of memories.
-Martin, who would post his 1,000th career victory in ’98 against Jacksonville, had a chance to coach his son – catcher Mike Martin, Jr. - for three seasons.
+Martin, who would post his 1,000th career victory in ’98 against Jacksonville, had a chance to coach his son – catcher Mike Martin, Jr., now in his 20th season as an assistant for the Seminoles – for three seasons.
 He also filled out lineup cards with names like Paul Wilson, Doug Mientkiewicz, Jonathan Johnson and Eduardo Perez.
 The Seminoles also joined the ACC in 1992, posting the league’s best record three times, while winning two tournament titles during the decade.

 In short, Martin’s Seminoles of the 1990s raised the standard of excellence established under his direction throughout the 1980s.
 The Seminoles won nine Metro Conference Tournament titles and made three College World Series appearances between 1980 and 1989, thanks to the likes of Mike Fuentes, Jeff Ledbetter, Luis Alicea, Mike Loynd, Paul Sorrento and Richie Lewis.

-Winning, however, does not define Martin’s brilliant career.
+Winning alone, however, does not define Martin’s brilliant career.
 The 2001 team got a first-hand reminder of that prior to a series at Stanford.
-Leaving the San Francisco airport, Martin and then-assistant Chip Baker gained control of the team’s charter bus after the driver suffered a fatal heart attack, safely guiding the bus to the side of a busy freeway.
+Leaving the San Francisco airport, Martin and assistant Chip Baker, now the team’s Director of Operations, gained control of the team’s charter bus after the driver suffered a fatal heart attack, safely guiding the bus to the side of a busy freeway.
 Martin and Baker were presented with the university’s prestigious Westcott Award for their bravery in saving the lives of players and staff.

 There’s no question that the Seminoles’ outstanding character in the most difficult of times stems directly from their head coach.
 When Martin transferred to FSU from Wingate Junior College in 1965 to play centerfield for the Seminoles, it marked the beginning of a love affair that has never ended.
 His love for the game of baseball is matched only by the success he has had teaching it to aspiring players.